pearlshare/hannibal/README.md

 Provide a means to extend the validator functionality using plain JavaScript functions.

-Provide a handy set of common validations such as regex and enums without going overboard.
+Provide a handy set of common validations such as min/max values, regex and enums without going overboard.

 Be fast and lightweight.